Bedfordshire Hospitals NHS Foundation Trust

 Bedfordshire Hospitals NHS Foundation Trust is an NHS foundation trust formed on 1 April 2020.
 It runs Bedford Hospital and Luton and Dunstable University Hospital.

 History

 The trust was formed on 1 April 2020 by the acquisition of Bedford Hospital NHS Trust by Luton and Dunstable University Hospital NHS Foundation Trust.

+Services

+Both sites at Bedford and Luton possess an Emergency Department and Women & Children's Health unit, with the addition of a dedicated Paediatric Emergency Department at Luton.